Online Betting Sites US 2020

 Real money online betting in the US is becoming regulated state by state.
-Considering we are the Land of the Free, that hasn’t been the case for real money online sports betting.
+Considering we’re the Land of the Free, that hasn’t been the case for real money online sports betting.
 Fortunately, the tide’s about to change, and online sports betting is becoming legal slowly but surely.

-From Bonusfinder.com you’ll find the updated legal status in your state, and once sports betting becomes allowed in your state, we’re sure to offer you the best bonuses at legit sportsbooks you can trust your money with.
+From BonusFinder.com you’ll find the updated legal status in your state, and once sports betting becomes legal in your state, we’re sure to offer you the best bonuses at legit sportsbooks you can trust your money with.

 Legit & Legal Sportsbooks

 So, what are legal & legit sportsbook like that we endorse?
 Let’s see.